AntaresSimulatorTeam/antares-doc/docs/tutorials/create-links.md

 link_be_fr.set_capacity_indirect(pd.DataFrame(8760 * [1000]))
 ```

-You can also set a custom direct and indirect capacity.
+You can also set a custom direct and indirect capacity by passing a pandas Dataframe.

 ## Delete a link

 To delete a link, go to **MODELING** > **MAP** and then select an area concerned by the link.
 On the left panel at the end should be listed all the links to and from this area.
 Click on the desired link.
-Here you can delete the link by clicking on the trash icon :fontawesome-solid-trash:.
+Here you can delete the link by clicking on the trash icon
+:fontawesome-solid-trash:.